codeHaiku22/Btrfs-Guide/Btrfs - Guide.md

 Deep Grewal - November 25, 2020

 ___
 ## What is Btrfs?
 Btrfs (b-tree filesystem) is commonly pronounced as "Better F-S", "Butter F-S", and "B-tree F-S".
-Btrfs is a filesystem that was designed at Oracle in 2007 and has since been used within the Linux community.
-By 2012, Oracle Linux and SUSE Linux Enterprise had adopted Btrfs as a production-viable, supported, file system.
+Btrfs is a filesystem that was designed at Oracle in 2007 and has since been in use throughout the Linux community.
+By 2012, Oracle Linux and SUSE Linux Enterprise had adopted Btrfs as a production-viable and supported file system.
 In November of 2013, the filesystem was considered to be stable by the Linux community and was officially incorporated into the Linux kernel.
 SUSE Linux Enterprise Server 12 was the first distribution of Linux to make Btrfs the default filesystem in 2015.
 Fedora 33 has been the most recent distribution to do the same in 2020.
 As time progresses, perhaps more distributions will do the same and adopt Btrfs as a default as well.

 ### Under the Hood
 Now that we have some history established, let's have a peek at the technical underpinnings.
 Btrfs uses the copy-on-write (COW) methodology of writing information to disks.
 In addition to COW, Btrfs takes advantage of pooling, snapshots, and checksums.
 It is also capable of enabling RAID across multiple devices.
 The remainder of this document will focus on subvolumes and snapshots.